cardillan/mindcode/ROADMAP.markdown

   * way for the speed optimizers to specify which other optimizations to run,
   * mechanism for rolling back rejected optimizations,
   * mechanism for keeping track of rejected optimizations.
-* Need a better name for the option!!

 # External variable optimizations